Lake Washington, Mississippi, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Washington MS cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Star of Mississippi’s Delta region, Lake Washington is an emblem of the ‘old’ South.
 Lake Washington is an oxbow lake, formed when the mighty Mississippi changed its course around 1300 AD.
 Shaped like a double crescent, Lake Washington stretches long and narrow from north to south.
 The northwestern tip of the lake is only a mile from the Mississippi’s current course, while the southern end is several miles from the river.
 Lakes like Lake Washington, the adjoining bayous, and the often-changing river are what create the Delta itself, with all of its diverse wildlife and interesting ecology.
 But what creates the most interest in Lake Washington today for visitors is the excellent fishing.